LLMs Should Express Uncertainty Explicitly: Additional Mechanistic Evidence

-The mechanistic analyses in the main text establish where uncertainty-related changes occur and how deeply they alter the model's internal states.
+The internal mechanism analysis in the main text establishes where uncertainty-related changes occur and how deeply they alter the model's internal states.
 A remaining question is whether those measurements are also predictive at the level of individual examples, rather than only in aggregate.

-For the verbal model, Figure~\ref{fig:main-exp5-verbal} shows that the localization structure captured in the distributional analysis is not an artifact of averaging: it varies meaningfully across examples and predicts how strongly the confidence output differs from the base model on each individual instance.
+For verbalized confidence, Figure~\ref{fig:main-exp5-verbal} shows that the localization structure captured in the distributional analysis is not an artifact of averaging: it varies meaningfully across examples and predicts how strongly the confidence output differs from the base model on each individual instance.
 Examples in the top localization quartile show confidence shifts $86\%$ larger than those in the bottom quartile ($0.207$ vs.\ $0.111$).
-This supports the interpretation that verbal calibration is not merely learning a surface format; the model is genuinely learning when to engage a stronger confidence adjustment based on the information accumulated in the reasoning trace.
+This supports the interpretation that verbalized-confidence training is not merely learning a surface format; the model is genuinely learning when to engage a stronger confidence adjustment based on the information accumulated in the reasoning trace.

 However, the current utility target is still a proxy: it is the magnitude of change at the uncertainty token, not the true probability that the answer is correct.
-Therefore, the verbal-model linkage result should be interpreted as evidence that the model learns a structured scalar uncertainty readout from the reasoning trajectory, rather than as proof that the emitted scalar is already a perfectly calibrated posterior probability of correctness.
+Therefore, the verbalized-confidence linkage result should be interpreted as evidence that the model learns a structured scalar uncertainty readout from the reasoning trajectory, rather than as proof that the emitted scalar is already a perfectly calibrated posterior probability of correctness.

-Figure~\ref{fig:app-exp5-special} clarifies why the same analysis is weak for the special model.
-The special interface is likely governed by a different operative mechanism.
+Figure~\ref{fig:app-exp5-special} clarifies why the same analysis is weak for the \texttt{<uncertain>} marker.
+The \texttt{<uncertain>} marker is likely governed by a different operative mechanism.
 The important decision is whether to emit \texttt{<uncertain>} at all, rather than how much to vary a continuous confidence value \emph{within} the subset of examples that already emitted the marker.
-Under that interpretation, a within-emission regression is simply not the best target for the special model.
-A stronger analysis for that interface would instead compare emitting and non-emitting examples directly, treating uncertainty emission as a selective-prediction or abstention-like decision.
+Under that interpretation, a within-emission regression is simply not the best target.
+A stronger analysis for that method would instead compare emitting and non-emitting examples directly, treating uncertainty emission as a selective-prediction or abstention-like decision.